Bartolf Leslie

 Bartolf also known as Bartholomew was a Scottish and Hungarian nobleman and the founder of the Leslie family, who currently serve as Earls of Leven and Earls of Rothes and Lord Newark, all of which are situated in the historic kingdom of Scotland.
 He came over from Hungary in 1067 with Margaret later St Margaret of Scotland.

-Bartolf is known for being the first governor of Edinburgh Castle in the 11th century, he moved to Scotland in 1067 and married king Malcolm III's sister Beatrix (of whom he founded the Leslie family with).
+Bartolf is known for being the first governor of Edinburgh Castle in the 11th century, he moved to Scotland in 1067 and married king Malcolm III's sister Beatrix (with whom he founded the Leslie family).
 He may have lived until the 12th century according to the Scottish Rampant Clan website.

 Origin

 A 16th century descendant would claim that Bardolf was a nobleman of Hungarian origin who accompanied the Hungarian-born English prince, Edgar Ætheling, and his sister Margaret, later queen, to the kingdom of Scotland in 1067 following the Norman conquest of England.
 He was supposedly very brave and that is why he was given the title of Governor of Edinburgh Castle.
 It is said that his father went by the name of Walter de Lesthlin.